Skip to main content

 The Montaner lab and collaborators in Prevention Point Philadelphia, University of Pennsylvania, and Philadelphia FIGHT are investigating the host factors driving new HIV infections in persons who inject drugs and the impact of MOUDs on immune recovery after HIV suppression by antiretroviral therapy (ART).

-We have established clinical access to target populations in Philadelphia.
-We will use this clinical infrastructure (mobile units and multi-city clinical sites) to collect substance use/behavior (questionnaires) and biological data (blood samples) from target PWIDs who are at high risk of HIV infection, as well as HIV-infected PWIDs who are currently under medications for opioid use disorder.
-In collaboration with University of Pennsylvania, Jonathan Lax Treatment Center, the Icahn School of Medicine at Mount Sinai, and Prevention Point Philadelphia among others, we will conduct a mechanistic study to determine the levels of inflammation and innate immune activation in depressed and non-depressed PWIDs, and if levels of immune activation can impact HIV susceptibility ex vivo.
-We will also define levels of immune activation associated with comorbidities (if elevated) in HIV-infected PWIDs who are stably suppressed under ART and taking either methadone, buprenorphine, or naltrexone to evaluate the impact of long-term opioid receptor stimulation or blockage with MOUDs on immune reconstitution in persons living with HIV.
-The long-term impact of this study is to investigate novel factors that can be targeted for HIV prevention in PWIDs and/or how best to manage opioid drug addiction in HIV-infected persons to ensure the best immune recovery after HIV therapy able to reduce added comorbidities in the future while increasing overall survival.
+We previously established clinical access to populations of interest in Philadelphia and engaged this clinical infrastructure (mobile units and multi-city clinical sites) to collect substance use/behavior (questionnaires) and biological data (blood samples) from people who inject drugs (PWIDs) who are at high risk of HIV infection, as well as PWIDs and who are living with HIV who are taking medications for opioid use disorder.
+In collaboration with University of Pennsylvania, Jonathan Lax Treatment Center, the Icahn School of Medicine at Mount Sinai, and Prevention Point Philadelphia among others, we conducted a mechanistic study to determine the levels of inflammation and innate immune activation in depressed and non-depressed PWIDs, and if levels of immune activation can impact HIV susceptibility ex vivo.
+We will also define levels of immune activation associated with comorbidities (if elevated) in PWIDs living with HIV and who are stably suppressed under ART and taking either methadone, buprenorphine, or naltrexone to evaluate the impact of long-term opioid receptor stimulation or blockage with MOUDs on immune reconstitution in persons living with HIV.
+The long-term impact of this study is to investigate novel factors that can be targeted for HIV prevention in PWIDs and/or how best to manage opioid drug addiction in persons living with HIV to ensure the best immune recovery after HIV therapy able to reduce added comorbidities in the future while increasing overall survival.

 AMOHI CLINICAL TRIAL (VIETNAM)

-NIH-funded projects trial will provide clinical evidence to investigate the link between retention of chronic immune activation in HIV-1-infected opioid users receiving medication for opioid use disorder (MOUD) combined with antiretroviral therapy (ART) and starting on methadone maintenance, when compared to naltrexone or buprenorphine.
+NIH-funded clinical trial to investigate the link between retention of chronic immune activation in HIV-1-infected opioid users receiving medication for opioid use disorder (MOUD) combined with antiretroviral therapy (ART) and starting on methadone maintenance, when compared to naltrexone or buprenorphine.

 Coronavirus Small Molecule Drug Discovery Program